Dre Campbell Farm

 Have you noticed those little white or greenish worms munching away at your squash and/or watermelon vines?
 Yeah, melon worms can be a real nuisance once they infest your garden.

 But don’t worry; there are some natural melonworm control methods that you can try.
-You’ll also be happy to know that you can employ most of these remedies all on your own.
+You’ll also be happy to know you can use most of these remedies on your own.

 The key is to act fast before those worms take over your cucurbit garden.